Mall Taman Anggrek

 Throughout the complex, there are more than 20 exhibition areas, including an 800 sqm center atrium which hosts major events and exhibitions, such as the ASEAN Countdown 2000.
 The mall also boasts Southeast Asia's oldest running indoor ice rink, the 1240 sqm sized Skyrink Jakarta, which was officially opened on August 20, 1997.
 Taman Anggrek also hosts a 8675.3 sqm LED facade, which once held the Guinness World Record for the world's largest illuminated LED facade when completed in 2012.
-In January 2017, Mal Taman Anggrek was also recognized by Forbes as one of the top shopping malls in Jakarta.
+In January 2017, MTA was also recognized by Forbes as one of the top shopping malls in Jakarta.

 During its inception in 1994, the Indonesian-based Mulia Group under Mulialand entered a joint venture with Peter Gontha's PT Sinar Estetika and Titiek Soeharto's PT Maharani Paramitra to create Mulia Intipelangi, Mulialand's subsidiary as well as developer/manager of the Taman Anggrek complex.
 The Taman Anggrek complex, both condominiums, and mall, was designed by Altoon + Porter Architects (now Stir Architecture).

-In 2022, to replace several departing major and small retailers (like Metro Department Store, Zara, Gramedia, and Sephora), Mal Taman Anggrek welcomed 3 anchor tenants and several other replacement tenants - such as IKEA, the returning Matahari, and Electronic City.
+In 2022, to replace several departing major and small retailers (like Metro Department Store, Zara, Gramedia, and Sephora), MTA welcomed 3 anchor tenants and several other replacement tenants - such as IKEA, the returning Matahari, and Electronic City.
 IKEA debuted their first city store concept in Indonesia in a 9400 sqm space covering two floors (level 3 and 4) and housing 3 food & beverage concepts (Restoran Swedia, Kafe Swedia, and Bistro Swedia), groundbreaking on 28 October 2021 and grand opening on 7 April 2022.
 Matahari Department Store officially returned on Thursday, 14 April 2022.